 The Mattatuck is a Conneticut Art Trail site.

-I’ve procrastinated writing about the Mattatuck for all the right reasons: It’s huge, it’s excellent and it’s like four museums in one.
+I’ve procrastinated writing about the Mattatuck for all the right reasons: It’s huge, it’s excellent and it’s more or less four museums in one.
 There is just simply too much to write about – and the folks that work there are just too nice for me to not do at least a good job on this page.
-And think, all this is in Waterbury.
+And to think, all this is in Waterbury.

 I say that because Waterbury is one of our cities that gets the worst rap.
-Right up there with Bridgeport, Hartford and I guess New Britain.
-But I’d wager that most people know about the Beardsley Zoo and Barnum Museum in Bridgeport and the various cultural touchpoints in Hartford and the New Britain Museum of American Art.
+Right up there with Bridgeport and Hartford.
+But I’d wager that most people know about the Beardsley Zoo and Barnum Museum in Bridgeport and the various cultural touchpoints in Hartford I hope.
 But Waterbury has always been just sort of “blah” from my experience.
 After all, the city is known locally as The Dirty Water.

-I went on a summer Sunday and I think they ran a program that visits were free on summer Sundays.
+I went on a summer Sunday and I think they ran a program then wherein visits were free on summer Sundays.
 Or at least half-off admission, I forget.
 Whatever it was, it was a good deal.
 In fact, paying full price for the Mattatuck is still a good deal.
-(Every second Sunday here is free.)

 I started off in the Community Gallery.
 It appears the museum changes up the exhibits in here about 3 times per year and some appeal to me whereas some simply don’t.
-Not being old and not being from Waterbury, the exhibit I saw didn’t do it for me: Saint Mary’s Hospital, 100 Years of Caring.
+Not being elderly and not being from Waterbury, the exhibit during my visit didn’t quite do it for me: Saint Mary’s Hospital, 100 Years of Caring.

 In 1909, St. Mary’s Hospital admitted their first patients by horse-drawn ambulance, fulfilling the vision of establishing a hospital within the industrial core of Waterbury.
 Since that time the hospital has played a vital role in providing medical care to residents.
 The story of charity and care was told through old medical equipment, historic photographs and archives.

 Hm.
 I wonder if any of the good doctors could explain immaculate conception to me.
 Anyway, disregarding that, the exhibit had some great historic photos on display.
 It’s simply astounding how far medical advancements have come in 100 years – and exciting to think of where they’ll be in 100 more.
 Pictures of iron lungs and this one here, to the left of a “blood cupping set” are a bit disconcerting.
 “Cupping” is an old idea that supposedly brings “fresh blood” to an area of the body – for what reason I have no idea.
-It should come as no surprise that various idiots still “cup” today because “Asian” practitioners do it.
-Gwyneth Paltrow has apparently cupped.
-Seriously.
-Read this.
+It should come as no surprise that various idiots still “cup” today because… people did it in Asia a long time ago?
+I don’t know.
+Ask Gwyneth Paltrow.

 The one picture that got me was this one, of this adorable little boy propped up in a Pigg-O-Stat.
 Check him out:

 On the way to the main first floor exhibit, I passed a little courtyard with some sculptures but the doors were locked.
 Besides, it was raining and gross out anyway.
-And why would I want to go outside when I had boobies inside?
+And why would I want to go outside when I this inside?